-- Income of the live-in aide will not be counted for purposes of determining eligibility or level of benefits. - Live-in aides will not be considered as a remaining household member of the tenant family or be entitled to any housing assistance independent of the participant and will sign a certification to that effect. - 3.
-Under no circumstance will a live-in-aide become or transition into a household member.
+- 1. Income of the live-in aide will not be counted for purposes of determining eligibility or level of benefits. - 2.
+Live-in aides will not be considered as a remaining household member of the tenant family or be entitled to any housing assistance independent of the participant and will sign a certification to that effect.